rsmp-nordic/tlc_programming/fixed_time.md

   40: { "green": ["b1", "b2"] }
 ```

-Here we use manual commands to but groups to red-yellow for three seconds before going green.
+Here we use manual commands order groups to red-yellow for three seconds before going green.
-Manual commands lets you can customize every transition and state, but you're responsible for taking into account safety times,
+Manual commands lets you customize every transition and state, but you're responsible for taking into account safety times,
-yellow transitions, etc. and program definitions are not as concise as when using smart commands.
+yellow transitions, etc.

 ### Mixing Smart and Manual Command
 You can mix smart and manual commands.
 This is convenient when you only need to customize specific things.